laravel/docs/elixir.md

 <a name="working-with-scripts"></a>
 ## Working With Scripts

-Elixir also provides several functions to help you work with your JavaScript files, such as compiling CoffeeScript, using Browserify, minification, and simply concatenating plain JavaScript files.
+Elixir also provides several functions to help you work with your JavaScript files, such as compiling ECMAScript 6, compiling CoffeeScript, Browserify, minification, and simply concatenating plain JavaScript files.

 <a name="coffeescript"></a>
 ### CoffeeScript